moding-il/bizdoc.core/README.md

 }
 ```

-The above example uses the `Form` attribute to instruct BizDoc to set a title to form when registering it in the configuration file.
-Title an other properties can be altered by editing bizdoc.json configuration file.
+The above example uses the `Form` attribute to instruct BizDoc to set a title to form when registering it in bizdoc.json configuration file.
+Title an other properties can be later altered by editing the configuration file.

-For example, you can assign an icon to the form from [Material Icons](https://material.io/tools/icons).
+You may assign an icon to the form from [Material Icons](https://material.io/tools/icons).

 ##### Mapping database tables

-BizDoc stores form data internally.
-If you wish to store form data as database tables, annotate the class with `Table` attribute.
+BizDoc stores form's data internally.
+If you wish to store form data as database tables in addition to the internal representation for reporting purposes, annotate the class with `Table` attribute.

 Assign the `DocumentId` attribute to instruct BizDoc to set its value from the document identity, and the `Line` attribute to set am ordinal to a sub model collections.